chinotan201/IP-Decoder/README.md

-# Python Packet Sniffer
+# Python IP-Decoder

-This is a basic packet sniffer written in Python that captures and analyzes network packets at the IP layer using raw sockets.
+This is a basic IP-Decoder written in Python that captures and analyzes network packets at the IP layer using raw sockets.
 It extracts key information from the IP header and logs it.

 ## Features